Southwestern Speckled Rattlesnake

 Venomous

-Description: Highly variable throughout its entire range, in Utah this snake usually has a base color of gray, peach, pink, or orange.
+Description: Highly variable throughout its entire range.
+In Utah, this snake usually has a base color of gray, peach, pink, or orange.
 Darker dorsal blotching or banding is diffused and speckled.
 The pattern becomes more banded toward the tail.
 The tail generally has black bands.
 The scales are keeled.

 Size: A medium-sized heavy-bodied snake averaging around 3 feet in length.

 Range and Habitat: This snake has a very limited range in Utah.
-It occurs only in a small section in Southwestern Washington County.
+It occurs only in a small section of Southwestern Washington County.
 It inhabits arid footslopes and Mojave desertscrub below 5,000 feet in elevation.

 Similar Species: The other rattlesnakes in Utah can be similar in color and pattern.
 This species overlaps in range with the Great Basin Rattlesnake, Mojave Desert Sidewinder, and Mojave Rattlesnake.